All Episodes

 Good morning.

-Yes, this is Isaac in New York.
+Yes, it's Isaac in New York.

 I've been looking at a lot of data recently regarding this Cassini mission, and I've been hearing Dr. Kaku's comments on it.

-And I'm really thrown for a loop as to the many incidents that have been suggested when this could go wrong.
+And I'm really thrown for a loop as to many incidents that have been suggested when this could go wrong.

 The spacecraft has already survived solar flares.